How to Convert a Provisional Patent to a Non-Provisional Application

 Review Your Provisional Application’s Content

-- Matches the claims you plan to make in the non-provisional application.
+- supports the claims you plan to make in the non-provisional application

-Remember, if the non-provisional application contains new subject matter that was not included in the provisional application, only the content that aligns with the original provisional application will receive the benefit of the early filing date.
+This step is important because if the non-provisional application includes subject matter that was not properly supported in the provisional application, that newer material may not receive the benefit of the earlier filing date.

 Gather Required Documents for the Non-Provisional Filing